Economy of Lebanon: Corruption

-According to NGO Transparency International Lebanon ranks 138th out of 180 countries surveyed on the corruption perception index.
+According to NGO Transparency International Lebanon ranks 138th out of 180 countries surveyed in the Corruption Perceptions Index.
 A poll conducted by Transparency International in 2016 indicated that 92% of Lebanese thought that corruption had increased that year.
-Moreover 67% of the respondents indicated that they believed that the majority of the political and economical elites were corrupted, and 76% indicated that the government was doing poorly when it came to fighting corruption.
+Additionally, 67% of the respondents indicated that they believed that the majority of the political and economical elites were corrupted, and 76% indicated that the government was doing poorly when it came to fighting corruption.

-As of July 2020, Riad Salamé, Governor of Banque du Liban (the country's central bank) since 1993, has had assets frozen, and is facing an October hearing accused of the embezzlement of central bank assets, and the mismanagement of public funds.
+As of July 2020, Riad Salamé, governor of Banque du Liban (the country's central bank) since 1993, has had his assets frozen, and is facing an October hearing accused of the embezzlement of central bank assets, and the mismanagement of public funds.

 The already suffering country was struck by a huge explosion on 4 August 2020.
 The explosion devastated the Port of Beirut and destroyed many houses, leaving almost 300,000 people homeless.
 This explosion has led to the demolition of the country's main harbor that was used to import food.